 Check the directory of the RAMDISK.
-The presence or absence of the file "AUTOSTART.BAS" will determine if it is going to run or not (see the chapter on stand alone applications).
+The presence or absence of the file "AUTOSTART.BAS" will determine if the autostart program is going to run or not (see the chapter on stand alone applications).

-Appendix: Error Messages
+Appendix A: Error Messages

 BAD INPUT.
 PLEASE RE-ENTER : displayed at runtime if the data entered in response to an INPUT statement doesn't match the arguments given.
 Just retype the input data properly.